crutkas/gravityCrutkas/README.md

 ## Running

-To get the application running, you will need to deploy it to Netlify and ensure that you have connected GitHub with Netlify Graph in your website.
+To get the application running, you will need to deploy it to Netlify and ensure that you have connected GitHub with **Netlify Graph** and **API Authentication** in your website.

 ![GitHub enabled as a connection in Netlify Graph](media/gravity-auth.gif)